cloudyr/googleCloudStorageR/cran-comments.md

 ## Reverse dependencies

-I have checked the five packages that depend on this package:
+I have checked the six packages that depend on this package:

 * googleAnalyticsR
 * bigQueryR